evanschoffstall/resh/README.md

 # resh

-`resh` is a secure restricted production-grade ssh-combatible shell built in rust
+`resh` is a secure restricted production-grade ssh-compatible shell built in rust

 ## Usage